Stanley Turrentine: Biography

 Turrentine was born in Pittsburgh's Hill District, Pennsylvania, United States, and was raised at 908 Bryn Mawr Road, Pittsburgh, in the third-floor apartment, into a musical family.
 His father, Thomas Turrentine Sr., was a saxophonist with Al Cooper's Savoy Sultans, his mother played stride piano, and his older brother Tommy Turrentine was a trumpet player.

 He began his prolific career with blues and rhythm and blues bands, and was at first greatly influenced by Illinois Jacquet.
 He first toured with Lowell Fulson's band in 1951, at the age of 17, and in 1953 Earl Bostic asked him to join his band, replacing John Coltrane.
 Turrentine also played in groups led by the pianist and composer Tadd Dameron.

 Turrentine received his only formal musical training during his military stint in the mid-1950s.
 In 1959, he left the military and went straight into the band of the drummer Max Roach.

 He married the organist Shirley Scott in 1960 and the two frequently played and recorded together.
 In the 1960s, he started working with organist Jimmy Smith, and made many soul jazz recordings both with Smith and as a leader.
 Scott and Turrentine divorced in 1971.

+In 1984, Turrentine married jazz singer, song stylist and vocal coach Rita Da Costa.

 Turrentine turned to jazz fusion and signed for Creed Taylor's CTI label.
 His first album for CTI, Sugar, recorded in 1970, proved one of his biggest successes and a seminal recording for the label, closely followed by Don't Mess with Mister T. (1973).
 He worked with Freddie Hubbard, Milt Jackson, George Benson, Bob James, Richard Tee, Idris Muhammad, Ron Carter, Grant Green and Eric Gale.
 He returned to playing soul jazz in the 1980s, into the 1990s.

 Turrentine lived in Fort Washington, Maryland, from the early 1990s until his death.

 He died of a stroke in New York City on September 12, 2000, aged 66, and was buried in Pittsburgh's Allegheny Cemetery.